-In all dog bite injury cases, it is imperative to identify the attacking dog and ascertain the name of the dog’s owner; collect names, addresses, and telephone numbers of any witnesses to the incident; and take photos of the scene of the attack and your injuries.
+In all dog bite injury cases, it’s imperative to identify the attacking dog and ascertain the name of the dog’s owner, plus collect names, addresses and telephone numbers of any witnesses to the incident and take photos of the scene of the attack and your injuries.

 Depending on the specific circumstances of the situation, different types of injuries can result from a dog bite.
 Common dog bite injuries include:

-Lacerations and puncture wounds are often the most severe injuries, as they can cause disfigurement and introduce infections.
+Lacerations and puncture wounds are often the most severe injuries as they can cause disfigurement and introduce infections.
 The risk of infection can be especially dangerous for people with weakened or compromised immune systems.
 Unvaccinated dogs pose an even greater risk for victims of dog bites.

-While most dogs are sweet and lovable, there are certain instances in which an attack can occur, and the types of personal injuries that can occur can be quite extensive.
-If you, or someone you know, have been bitten by a dog, there is certain information that you should collect in order to help your case.
+While most dogs are sweet and lovable, there are certain instances in which an attack can occur and the types of personal injuries that can occur can be quite extensive.
+If you, or someone you know, have a dog bite injury, there’s certain information that you should collect in order to help your case.

 The idea behind the laws is that an owner should be responsible for his or her dog, period.
 These laws do have some requirements, however.
 The victims must prove: